-The information required under Section 197( 12) of the Companies Act 2013 read withrule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 as amended is provided as Annexure vI to the Boards report.
+The information required under Section 197( 12) of the Companies Act 2013 read withrule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 as amended is provided as Annexure VII to the Board's report.

-27. INFORMATION REQUIRED UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREvENTIONPROHIBITION & REDRESSAL) ACT 2014
+27. INFORMATION REQUIRED UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION & REDRESSAL) ACT 2014

-Your Company has adopted a policy on prevention prohibition and redressal of sexualharassment at workplace in line with the provisions of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and the rules thereunder forprevention and redressal of complaints of sexual harassment at workplace.
+Your Company has adopted a policy on prevention prohibition and redressal of sexualharassment at workplace in line with the provisions of the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and and an Internal ComplaintsCommittee has been set up to redress complaints received regarding Sexual Harassment atwork place with a mechanism of lodging & redress the complaints..
 During the yearunder review there were no cases filed pursuant to the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013.